 What are the Benefits of Laser Dentistry?

-Dr. Lawrence is proud to offer laser dentistry because of the techniques’ many distinct benefits that enable procedures to go more smoothly, while also reducing discomfort and healing time for patients.
+Dr. Lawrence is proud to offer laser dentistry because with the laser the procedures go more smoothly, while also reducing discomfort and healing time for patients..

 When compared to more traditional treatment methods, laser dentistry offers such advantages as: